This set of Basic Optical Communications Questions and Answers focuses on “Planar Waveguides and Integrated Optical Devices”.

 Explanation: Field strength is an important aspect when it comes to strip patterns in waveguide structures.
 The electron and laser beam lithography is used to obtain stripe pattern in waveguide structures.

 11. Propagation losses in slab and strip waveguides are smaller than the single mode fibre losses.
-State whether the given statement is true or false.

 Explanation: The losses are in the range of 0.1 to 0.3 dB/cm.
 In case of slab and stripe waveguides, the losses are much higher whereas in case of single-mode fibres, they are much less.